nghosh24/power-outages/README.md

   frameborder="0"
 ></iframe>

+### Month
-Next, I examined the dependency of Duration missing on another column, 'TOTAL.SALES'.
+Next, I examined the dependency of Duration missing on another column, `MONTH`.
+**Null Hypothesis:** The distribution of Month is the same when Duration is missing vs not missing.

+**Alternate Hypothesis:** The distribution of Month is different when Duration is missing vs not missing.

+Here is the distribution of Month when Duration is missing vs not missing.
+<iframe
+  src="assets/month_dist.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+I found an observed TVD of 0.143.
+This had a p value of 0.1756.
+The empirical distribution of the TVDs is shown below.
+At this value, I fail to reject the null hypothesis in favor of the alternate hypothesis.
+The distribution of Month is not significantly different when Duration is missing vs not, indicating that the missingness of Duration is not dependent on Month.
+<iframe
+  src="assets/month_tvd.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 # Hypothesis Testing
 I will be testing whether the outage duration is greater on average for severe weather outages over intentional attack outages.
 The relevant columns for this test are `OUTAGE.DURATION` and `CAUSE.CATEGORY`.
 I will only be using the outages where `CAUSE.CATEGORY` is equal to 'severe weather' or 'intentional attack'.